svenbolte/foldergallery/readme.txt

 == Changelog ==

+= 9.7.5.37
+csv to table - sort order fix.
+Did not sort descending when clicking on column title in header. now fixed ;) csv to table - pagination added, displays 25 table rows per page csv to table - search (fultext) on table array filters displayyed content

 = 9.7.5.36
 Bugfixes regarding csv imports. autoadd csv disabled by default (cause most of my csv exporting sites use a webservice in url and not a filename
 Declared some variables causing php notices if not set